How Long Do Talking Stages Last Before Dating? The Honest Answer

 Think of it like this.
 You are testing the waters before jumping into the pool.
 You are figuring out if this person is worth your time and emotions.

-What Happens During the Talking Stage?
+What Actually Happens During the Talking Stage?

 During this time, you and the other person are doing several things: